aws/aws-sdk-php/docs/getting-started.rst

 .. include:: _snippets/performing-operations.txt

-To learn about performing operations in more detail, including using command objects, see :doc:`feature-commands`.
+To learn about performing operations in more detail, including using command objects, see :doc:`commands`.

 Working with modeled responses